TitBitTyrant/-Myno-time/README.md

 });
 timer.on("timeEnd", (time) => {
   // Do something with it.
-  console.log("The time is now owner!"); // Logging when the timer is ended.
+  console.log("The time is now over!"); // Logging when the timer is ended.
 });
 ```